kamailio/kamailio-wiki/docs/cookbooks/devel/pseudovariables.md

 - proto - protocol as int id
 - sproto - protocol as string
 - af - address family
+- safe - return `1` if the buffer contains printable characters or `\t`, `\r`, `\n`; `0` - otherwise (e.g., binary characters)
+- evtype - return the corresponding mode of execution (see `received_route_mode` config parameter)
+- bufat - can be used to set characters at a specific position in buffer.
+The value has to be in the format `position:content` (e.g., `2:XY`).
+The new content must not go over the size of the current buffer.
+The position starts with 0 for the first character.
+- hexat - can be used to set characters at a specific position in buffer, content being provided with pairs of hex-digits.
+The value has to be in the format `position:content` (e.g., `2:5859`)

 Example of usage: